flexibeast/xbps-cache-tidy/README.md

 # ./xbps-cache-tidy --keep 3 --verbose
 ```

 The value for `keep` specifies how many versions to retain.
+The default is 3.